 Why choosing the right account matters

-More than one in 10 of us (15%) don’t have a savings account, according to money.co.uk, and while many people may feel more comfortable having their money readily available in a current account, these accounts rarely pay the best returns.
+More than one in 10 of us (15%) don’t have a savings account at all, according to money.co.uk, and while many people may feel more comfortable having their money readily available in a current account, these accounts rarely pay the best returns.

 It’s especially important when inflation is high, as rising prices eat into the purchasing power of your cash.
-For example, inflation is currently sitting at 2.3% in the year to April, so something that cost £10 last year will now cost £10.23.
+Thankfully inflation has eased considerably in recent months, although it jumped to 2.3% in the year to October, so something that cost £10 last year will now cost £10.23.

-That being said, inflation is currently lower than the Bank of England’s base rate, so it’s possible to find savings accounts that pay interest that matches or beats inflation.
-These accounts are likely to start disappearing though, so if you’re looking for the best rate, don’t hang around.
+Inflation is currently much lower than the Bank of England’s base rate, so it’s possible to find numerous savings accounts that pay interest that matches or beats inflation.

 What savings options are there?